-Under Cayman Islands law, our directors have a common law duty to act honestly in good faith with a view to our best interests and for a proper purpose.
-Our directors also have a duty to exercise the skill they actually possess with the care and diligence that a reasonably prudent person would exercise in comparable circumstances.
+Under Cayman Islands law, our directors have a common law duty to act honestly in good faith with a view to our best interests.
+A director must exercise the skill and care of a reasonably diligent person having both (i) the general knowledge, skill and experience that may reasonably be expected of a person carrying out the same functions as are carried out by that director in relation to the company (an objective test), and (ii) if greater, the general knowledge, skill and experience that that director actually possesses (a subjective test).
 In fulfilling their duty of care to us, our directors must ensure compliance with our memorandum and articles of association.
-A shareholder may have the right to seek various remedies, including damages on behalf of our company, if a duty owed by our directors is breached.
+A shareholder may have the right to seek damages if a duty owed by our directors is breached.